 For the custard:

-- Slowly add this mixture to the egg yolks, whisking constantly and quickly to prevent curdling.
+- Slowly and gradually add the chocolate mixture to the egg yolk mixture, whisking constantly and quickly to prevent curdling.
 Mix until well blended.

-- Transfer to a wire rack, let cool five minutes and then cover each ramekin with plastic wrap, making sure touches and covers the top of the custards; it prevents a dry skin from forming.
+- Transfer to a wire rack, let cool for five minutes, remove from the water and cover each ramekin with plastic wrap, making sure it touches and covers the top of the custards completely; this prevents a dry skin from forming.

 - Refrigerate until cold, about 4 hours or up to 2 days.